Seattle Washington Temple

 The Seattle Washington Temple was originally named the Seattle Temple.

-The Seattle Washington Temple is one of five temples featuring an angel Moroni statue holding the gold plates.
-(The other four temples are the Los Angeles California Temple, Washington D.C.
-Temple, Jordan River Utah Temple, and México City México Temple.)
-It is also one of few temples to have a west-facing Moroni.
+The Seattle Washington Temple is one of only five temples featuring an angel Moroni statue holding the gold plates.
+(The other four temples are the Los Angeles California Temple, the Washington D.C.
+Temple, the Jordan River Utah Temple, and the Mexico City Mexico Temple.)

 Because the Seattle Washington Temple would be situated near the Bellevue Airfield, the proposed height of the spire was reduced, and a red strobe warning light was installed at the base of the angel Moroni statue.
 When the airfield closed in 1983, the light was permanently shut off and later removed.